 Navigant understands the CGA Pilot targets specific types of commercial geothermal systems (e.g. closed ground loops) and does not include new construction projects.
 The CGA Pilot incentive is $1,000 per ton.
 The implementers estimated that the average commercial geothermal system participating in the pilot would be 5-20 tons though larger and smaller systems could apply.
-The CGA Pilot incentivized five existing building retrofit projects during CY2019.
+The CGA Pilot incentivized four building retrofit projects during CY2019.

-The evaluation’s objectives include: (1) evaluate savings generated by CGA Pilot systems installed in commercial buildings in the ComEd service territory and, (2) if possible, validate or revise the Commercial Geothermal measure in the Illinois Technical Reference Manual (IL TRM) using information obtained from the Pilot and (3) validate savings in a manner suitable for end-of-year CY2020 reporting.determine determine barriers to participation
+The evaluation’s objectives include: (1) evaluate savings generated by CGA Pilot systems installed in commercial buildings in the ComEd service territory and, (2) determine customers satisfaction with the Pilot and the role of the incentive in their participation (3) determine barriers to participation by interviewing customers who started but did not complete the application process for the Pilot.

 Impact Evaluation Objectives

-Navigant plans for a custom evaluation with baseline and post-installation metering due to the size and complexity of the projects.
+Navigant plans for a custom evaluation with post-installation metering due to the size and complexity of the projects.
+Since there is not baseline metering data, we will use post-implementation data and determine loads based on installed equipment performance parameters and then apply performance criteria for baseline equipment to estimate baseline consumption.
+This is a standard practice for custom projects without baseline data.

 Navigant’s primary objective is to evaluate savings generated by CGA Pilot systems installed in commercial buildings in the ComEd service territory.
 There is currently a draft workpaper for this measure which has been approved for inclusion in the IL TRM.
-Navigant plans to verify and update pertinent sections of the draft workpaper through an in-depth custom evaluation approach.
-Based on this approach, including site specific baseline and efficient building system energy analysis, Navigant will recommend the conditions under which the proposed prescriptive algorithms will result in accurate savings, and will identify conditions that may require a custom approach for accurate ex ante savings estimates.The evaluation will seek to answer the following key researchable questions:

-What are the savings impacts realized for the CGA Pilot in CY2020?Are there any limitations on types of projects, such as requiring closed ground loop systems, specific types of ground loop pump controls, or building loop variable speed controls, that should be explicitly mentioned in the IL TRM prescriptive energy savings algorithm to ensure savings are in alignment with project elements?
+The evaluation will seek to answer the following key researchable questions:

-What effect on project energy savings do the ground loop and building pump motors and control schemes have for CGA Pilot projects?
+What are the energy and demand savings realized for the four projects in the CGA Pilot in CY2020?

-What is the appropriate gross impact baseline system for each pilot project in the CGA Pilot (e.g., Time of Sale versus Retrofit/Early Retirement)?
+What is the appropriate baseline system for each pilot project in the CGA Pilot (e.g., Time of Sale versus Retrofit/Early Retirement)?

-How should the proposed IL TRM algorithms be modified, if at all, based on the findings in the pilot?

-Are custom ex ante approaches, such as whole building energy modeling, recommended as standard practice for some types of CGA projects such as open ground loop systems or water-to-water (radiator) systems?

-How should fuel-switching be handled in the IL TRM workpaper, where the CGA system is utilized in place of fossil fuel heating in the winter?What are time-of-use and power metering results for key pieces of baseline and efficient equipment for the different CGA systems’ configurations?
-How many of the proposed IL TRM workpaper algorithms does the CGA Pilot address?

-Navigant will use the outcomes of the following activities to recommend how the CGA systems should be handled beyond the pilot period, recommending when projects should use a custom approach rather than the IL TRM algorithm.
+Navigant will use the outcomes of the following activities to recommend how the CGA systems should be evaluated beyond the pilot period, and to recommend when projects should use a custom approach rather than the IL TRM algorithm.

 Impact Evaluation Approach